Bentlybro/Git-Discord-Bot/README.md

 ## ✨ New Feature: "!review" Command

 We are excited to introduce a new feature to Git-Discord!
 You can now use the `!review` command in your Discord threads to streamline your GitHub code review process.
+- Please Note: The bot uses gpt3.5-turbo for the review responses to keep costs low.

 Whether you're reviewing a specific pull request or referencing it by its number or GitHub URL, Git-Discord has got you covered.

 Here are a few ways you can use the `!review` command: